IIT-EnergySystemModels/openMASTER/README.md

 ## Quickstart guide

-The openMASTER repository provides a quickstart guide (in the form of a jupyter notebook) for a new user to run their first case with the model.
+The openMASTER repository provides a quickstart guide (in the form of a Jupyter notebook) for new users to run their first case with the model.
 This quickstart guide is under the [notebooks folder](https://github.com/IIT-EnergySystemModels/openMASTER/blob/main/notebooks/), named ``quickstart_openMASTER.ipnyb``.
 Before running the cells in this notebook, it is advisable to:
 1. Create and activate a virtual environment in the system command prompt on which the dependencies will be installed.
 To do so, please follow the instructions detailed in the [Python Documentation](https://docs.python.org/3/library/venv.html).
-This virtual python environment will not affect the python version or packages installed in the machine being used, and will avoid incompatibilities between versions of packages being used in openMASTER.
+This virtual Python environment will not affect the Python version or packages installed in the machine being used and will avoid incompatibilities between versions of packages being used in openMASTER.
 2. Install the openMASTER packages following the [instructions hereby detailed](#Installation).
 3. Please follow the order of cells in this notebook to create the abstract model, load a DataPortal, solve the instance, and save the model results.